CoolCoder24/CoolCoder24/README.md

 - And... huh, not much to say really

 📫 How to reach me:

-Well I'd love to talk if you do as well! we can discuss the works of humanity together!
+Well I'd love to talk if you do as well!

-...or about other things that people discuss about
+we can discuss things other people talk about... or just life in general